The Real Poop

 Homer.
 Shakespeare.
-The guy who invented dirty limericks.
-When you become a poet, you join an illustrious fellowship of people who actually took their parents seriously when they said, "You can be anything you want when you grow up!”
-It’s too bad more parents don’t add the disclaimer: "except ‘poet,’ of course."
+The number-lover who invented the Haiku.
+When you become a poet, you join an illustrious fellowship of people who actually took their parents seriously when they said, "You can be anything you want when you grow up."
+Maybe those parents should've added this disclaimer: "except a poet, of course."

-Poetry is also an extremely helpful way to release pent-up emotions and inner turmoil, especially if you don't have a punching bag handy.
-Sure, a freakishly high number of poets end up committing suicide, but every job has its occupational hazards, right?
-For every manic-depressive drunk there’s an eloquent social poet—in fact, sometimes they’re the same person.
-Poetry allows a writer to express his or her deepest troubles and highest moments of ecstasy in a way that fiction doesn't quite match.
+Poetry's also an extremely helpful way to release pent-up emotions and inner turmoil, especially if you don't have a punching bag handy.
+Poets exude emotion; the form allows a writer to express his or her deepest troubles and highest moments of ecstasy in a way that fiction doesn't quite match.

 And let's face it—some people simply would rather write about their feelings all day than fix someone's toilet or file a TPS report.
 It certainly isn't the safest financial bet to make, but the fulfillment and peace of mind that comes from successfully putting down something as beautiful as To His Coy Mistress or consequential as The Road Not Taken is unparalleled in human endeavors.

 Empires fall, statues crumble, but poetry remains.
 As Shakespeare put it so eloquently in his "Sonnet 18": "So long as men can breathe, or eyes can see, / So long lives this, and this gives life to thee."